pechasssmaxx/witness/README.md

 ## Disclaimer

 $WITNESS is a narrative-driven project.
 All data provided through the Human Index is for experimental and entertainment purposes only.
-This is not financial advice.
+This is not financial advice...